 The thinnest and finest type of pasta, angle hair has long and very fine strands that are easy to cook.
 The narrow noodles blend well with delicate sauces such as broth, and tomato sauce.
 You can also cook the variant of pasta simply with butter and oil.

 A unique variant, Ravioli is a square-shaped stuffed pasta that is made with two sheets of fresh pasta filled with delicious stuffing.
 As ravioli can be filled with different types of ingredients such as cheese and vegetables.
 Butter or cream-based sauces, tomato sauce, or even broth can be used with ravioli as it doesn’t overwhelm the taste of the pasta.

 A well-known long tube pasta, buccatini has a straw-like shape and resembles thick spaghetti.
 The hollow center and thicker texture of the Buccatini make it ideal to be paired with strong flavored and fluid sauces which can fill the center of the pasta to give it a delicious and juicy taste.

 You May Also Like Reading: A Foodies Guide to 5 Different Types of Noodles

 Last Few Words

-When cooking a pasta, you need to consider a number of factors such as the variance in cut, shape and thickness.
-The form and texture of the pasta plays a major role in deciding the type of sauce that will enhance its taste.
-You can also make pasta from the scratch if you are health conscious and prefer healthy alternatives.
+When cooking pasta, you need to consider a number of factors such as the variance in cut, shape, and thickness.
+The form and texture of the pasta play a major role in deciding the type of sauce that will enhance its taste.
+You can also make pasta from scratch if you are health conscious and prefer healthy alternatives.
 All you need is the KENT Noodle and Pasta Maker which helps customize the ingredients to enjoy healthy and tasty pasta.
 To request a free demo of the KENT Noodle and Pasta Maker, click here.